freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/create-new-middleware.md

  });
 ```

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/ae49b8778cab87e93284a91343da0959' target='_blank'>here</a>.
+If you're running into errors, you can check out the project completed up to this point [here](https://gist.github.com/camperbot/ae49b8778cab87e93284a91343da0959).

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml